gmarty/blog/README.md

-# Just a blog by G.C.
+# A blog by G.C.
 Marty

 The source from my blog located at:
 [gu.illau.me](http://gu.illau.me)